msyk/FMDataAPI/README.md

 ## Installing to Your Project

-The file "FMDataAPI.php" contains all you need to access FileMaker Data API.
-You can download it or clone this repository.

 FMDataAPI has "composer.json," so you can add your composer.json file in your project as below.

 ```
 ...
 "require": {
   ...
-  "inter-mediator/fmdataapi":"22"
+  "inter-mediator/fmdataapi":"23"
 } ...
 ```

 ## About Files and Directories

-- FMDataAPI.php
+- src/FMDataAPI.php
     - The core class, and you just use this for your application.
-     This class and inner private classes are object-oriented REST API wrappers.
+     This class and supporting classes are object-oriented REST API wrappers.
+- src/Supporting/*.php
+    - The supporting classes for the FMDataAPI class.
+Perhaps you don't need to create these classes, but you have to handle methods on them.
 - composer.json, composer.lock
     - Composer information files.
 - Sample_results.ipynb
     - Sample program and results with Jupyter Notebook style.
+Sorry for slight old version results.
 - samples/FMDataAPI_Sample.php and cat.jpg
     - This is the sample program of FMDataAPI class, and shows how to use FMDataAPI class.
 It includes rich comments,